 Frequently Asked Questions

 Having received Traveler’s Choice Awards every year for more than a decade, we are the top rated area tour company on TripAdvisor.
 Why?
 Because of our guides and staff.
 We strive to provide best in class end-to-end guest services.
 From the first phone call or email, to helping you choose which tour is best for you and your group, to explaining permit processes, to efficient online or phone bookings, to coalescing and transmitting all the necessary information, to keeping you safe in the wilderness, to showing you the best hiking/photo routes and locations, to the most comprehensive educational information, and to just plain showing you a great time.
-Our team are a cut above and work relentlessly to serve you on your vacation, and our reviews speak to that.
-There’s a reason that we’re the Dream(land) Team ????!!
+Our team are a cut above and work relentlessly to serve you on your vacation; our reviews speak to that.
+There’s a reason that we’re the Dream(land) Team.